-Program Year 5 Action Plan Antipoverty Strategy response:
+Program Year 4 Action Plan Antipoverty Strategy response:

-As indicated throughout this document and in the 2009-14 Consolidated Plan, the City's mission, with and without Community Development Block Grant Funds, has been to address the needs of our lowest income citizens, either through the ASSET process for human service agencies, or various affordable housing initiatives with the public and/or partnerships, and through community education.
+As indicated throughout this document and the 2009-14 Consolidated Plan, the City's mission, with and without Community Development Block Grant Funds, has been to address the needs of our lowest income citizens, either through the ASSET process for human service agencies, or various affordable housing initiatives with the public and/or partnerships and through community education.

-For 2013-14, the City of Ames, through the ASSET process, has committed to financially support local human service agencies that provide services that specially serve underserved and homeless populations.
-The Housing Division has as part of its housing goals for 2013-14 the continued sponsorship and hosting of its annual Hunger and Homelessness Awareness

-Forum that brings together community groups, human services agencies, religious organizations, state and local officials, community school districts, and others to discuss the needs and issues of the underserved.
+For 2012-13, the City of Ames through the ASSET process has committed to financially support local human service agencies that provide services that specially serve underserved and homeless populations.
+The Housing Division has as part of its housing goals for 2012-13 the continued sponsorship and hosting of its annual Hunger and Homelessness Awareness Forum that brings together community groups, human services agencies, religious organizations, state and local officials, community school districts, and others to discuss the needs and issues of the underserved.

-The City will continue to attend and participate in the local Continuum of Care Board and will coordinate to meet with other agencies (i.e. the Human Services Council, Transportation Collaborative, etc.) to discuss and address ways to reduce the number of underserved families.
+The City will continue to attend and participate in the local Continuum of Care Board and well as the Human Services Council to discuss and address ways to reduce the number of underserved families.
 The City also will again meet specifically with agencies that provide emergency assistance to share information and resources about the various services being provided by each agency.
 These types of discussions have helped address duplication of services and open up opportunities to provide gap assistance that will also help reduce the number of poverty-level families.

-Through the transfer of the administration of the Section 8 Rental Assistance Program to a larger housing authority (that has variety of programs, i.e. deposit and utility assistance), it is anticipated that a larger number of families will be served, thereby reducing the number of poverty-level families.
+Through the transfer of the administration of the Section 8 Rental Assistance Program to a larger housing authority (that has variety of programs, i.e. deposit and utility assistance) it is anticipated that a larger number of families will be served, thereby reducing the number of poverty-level families.
 The City will also continue its partnership with Habitat for Humanity of Central Iowa to provide homeownership opportunities to low-income families through utilization of the existing housing market.
 Other areas to pursue may include: financial literacy, family preservation, education/job training, community attitudes, and services coordination.
 The City is also preparing to update its Impediments to Fair Housing Study and informational updates to find ways to address this area.
-It is anticipated that the Study will be completed by June 2013.